Real Estate Transfer Fee Common Questions - T

 1. Do I need to file a transfer return with the Termination of Decedent's Property Interest Form (HT-110)?
 If so, is it exempt from transfer fee?

-You must file a real estate transfer return at a Register of Deeds office when terminating a life estate or joint tenancy interest with a Termination of Decedent's Property Interest Form (HT-110).
+Yes, you must file a real estate transfer return at a Register of Deeds office when terminating a life estate or joint tenancy interest with a Termination of Decedent's Property Interest Form (HT-110).
 Filing this form meets the definition of a conveyance under state law (sec.
 77.21, Wis.
 Stats.) since it is passing ownership interest in real estate by "descent or survivorship."
 It is exempt from transfer fee under state law (sec.
 77.25(11), Wis.
 Stats.).

 • Under state law (secs.
 867.045(1) and/or 867.046(2), Wis.
 Stats.)